Alternatives

 | Support | Ticketing + docs | Proactive 24/7 monitoring + direct contact |

-Omnivery was born from Mailkit — an email marketing automation platform founded in 2006 that became the Czech and EU market's benchmark for deliverability over 18+ years.
+Omnivery was born from Mailkit - an email marketing automation platform founded in 2006 that became the Czech and EU market's benchmark for deliverability over 20 years.
 The founding thesis was direct: existing services suffer from high abuse rates, limited enforcement of privacy policies, and deliverability that significantly underperforms as a result.
-Omnivery was built with the same strict compliance-first policies that Mailkit operated for nearly two decades.
+Omnivery was built with the same strict compliance-first policies that Mailkit operated for two decades.

 Omnivery operates exclusively on its own physical infrastructure.
 No AWS, Azure, or Google Cloud.
 No third-party cloud provider in the data path.
 This is the foundation for every security and privacy guarantee the platform makes - and a structural advantage no cloud-native ESP can replicate.
 Where Postmark's cloud infrastructure means data flows through third-party systems, Omnivery's infrastructure means the data path is entirely under Omnivery's direct control.